Snell’s Clinical Neuroanatomy: Review

 However, ‘all that glitters is not gold; often have you heard that told’ so perhaps it would be beneficial for you to try other cheaper and more interesting learning resources before investing in this textbook.
 What other choices are there?
 If you want a modern approach to learning neuroanatomy, Kenhub would be a good starting point.
 Here's how these two learning resources fare against one another:

 All these ways to learn neuroanatomy (and much more!) packed into an online platform?
 Yes indeed, this is real.
 Neuroanatomy is as difficult as it gets, so using more than one learning method as with Kenhub definitely has its perks.
-Reading an article about the ascending and descending tracts of the spinal cord is definitely good, but doesn’t it sound easier for someone to explain and trace all those pesky tracts and fibers for you in a video?
+Reading an article about the ascending and descending tracts of the spinal cord is definitely good, but doesn’t it sound easier for someone to explain and trace all those pesky tracts and fibers for you in a course with videos and quizzes??
 You can even have a look through the atlas at your favourite neuroanatomy structure and see how it looks like not only theoretically, but also in a real human body MRI or CT scan.

 When studying, the last and most important step for retention is to apply the knowledge and retrieve it from memory, according to science.
-What better way to do that than to attempt one of our neuroanatomy quizzes and see how much you know?
+What better way to do that than to attempt one of our quizzes and see how much you know?
 They can adapt to your level of knowledge and also use spaced repetition, a tried and tested study method.
 By the way, all of the above features become instantly available to you and your fingertips within seconds of signing up.
-So, what are you waiting for - try it out and see for yourself how easy neuroanatomy learning can really be!
+So, what are you waiting for - try it out and see for yourself how easy anatomy learning can really be!

 So, there you go, another possible learning resource.
 We’re not saying that ‘Snell’s Clinical Neuroanatomy 7th Edition’ is the be all and end all, but it certainly does a pretty good job of teaching neuroanatomy.
 If you’re looking for a magic resource that will solve all your problems, though, forget it - every single one has its limitations.
 The important thing for you is to try out as many as possible (preferably without emptying your bank account!) and then pick the one that suits you, and stick to it.
 We hope we made your choice a little bit easier with this review.
 Good luck with your studies!